Boudhanath – Travel Diary Nepal

 Beside, Boudhanath counts also numerous local monasteries giving education to locals kids.
 In Nepal, as well as in many asian buddhist countries, the monastery is often a chance for poor families’ children to get a proper education for free.
 Indeed, most of the young monks you come across with, have been placed there by their parents as an opportunity to receive a basic education as well as moral principles for a more ethical Life.
 Growing up, they will be able to choose between staying in the monastery as monks or getting out to live a laic life, get a job, marry and have kids.

 As always, living in the same place for a few days -or more if possible- gives you a good insight of the local culture, of the people’s habits and traditions.
 Like this, you also get to you know the unique and hidden corners of the place or the original and singular characters.
 A great way to know a location, understand it and call it home, somehow.
 Moreover, as photographers and storytellers, it allows you to get better pictures, always!
-As people get more confident with you, you are able to get authentic great portraits, intimate and real stories and original Street Photography in addition to nice perspectives for Landscape Photography.
+The best and simplest way to obtain good and intimate Boudhanath photos.
+Indeed, as people get more confident with you, you are able to get authentic great portraits, intimate and real stories and original Street Photography in addition to nice perspectives for Landscape Photography.
 Once more, for us, Travel Photography in Nepal is one of the Wold’s best.

 A Sadhu’s Life – Work on progress